ersheff/IMS322-Docs/docs/js/data-types.md

 ## Boolean

-The _boolean_ type has only 2 possible values - `true` or `false`.
-Since these values are not strings, they do not require double quotes around the value.
+The _boolean_ type has only 2 possible values: `true` or `false`.
+These values are not strings, so they do not require double quotes.

 ```js
 const isRaining = false;